ericausente/ngw-repro/README.md

 ## Deploy NGINX Gateway Fabric using Helm

 To deploy NGINX Gateway Fabric using Helm, please follow the instructions on this [page](https://github.com/nginxinc/nginx-gateway-fabric/blob/v1.0.0/deploy/helm-chart/README.md)

+### If you intent to execute the nginx -T command (to verify the generated configuration) inside the specific nginx container of the NGF pod
+kubectl exec  my-release-nginx-gateway-fabric-7d845c777f-fxkqh -n nginx-gateway -c nginx -- nginx -T